We may earn money from the companies or products mentioned in this post.

 - Addiction: Yes, addiction is a mental illness.
 Many people think that it’s just bad behavior, but addiction is professionally acknowledged and treated as a brain disease.
 Because of the confusion with blame and shame inherent in addiction, it can be especially difficult to maintain positive relationships.
 This link has a good guide for supporting someone struggling with addiction.

 When a problem is really severe (whether it’s one of those above, or something else entirely,) it’s essential that we seek out professional help.
 Sometimes, that step relies on the care and concern of others.
 Especially in the case of depression, it’s hard for someone in the middle of it to have any hope of things getting better.
-Each of us needs to be aware of, and able to identify warning signs of life-threatening dangers; things like suicide (read here for a list of warning signs), or elevated risk-taking behavior (which might manifest as high-risk sex, substance abuse,) and major changes in lifestyle and relationships.
+Each of us needs to be aware of, and able to identify warning signs of life-threatening dangers; things like suicide, or elevated risk-taking behavior (which might manifest as high-risk sex, substance abuse,) and major changes in lifestyle and relationships.

 Many resources are available to help raise awareness and make help available for individuals currently struggling with mental health issues.
 You can learn more about this month’s campaign here.